📢 NEW RELEASE ALERT

 SSIS offers security features for protecting sensitive data, including encryption options for package configurations and protection levels.
 It integrates with Windows Authentication and SQL Server permissions for access control.

 SSIS is a powerful and flexible ETL tool, and the specific implementation details will depend on your organization’s data integration requirements.
-However, these are the common steps that you can follow:
+However, these are the common steps that you can follow for configuring SSIS ETL:

 Install SQL Server Data Tools (SSDT).
 SSDT is a Visual Studio-based development environment for SSIS.
 You can install it when you install SQL Server or as a standalone application.
 Ensure that you select the “SQL Server Integration Services” feature during installation.
 Open SSDT, and you’ll be able to start creating SSIS packages.